Iruora/SpringBoot-Angular6-login-example/README.md

-# spring-boot & angular4 authentication application
+# spring-boot & angular 6 authentication application
 - This project is a simple secured authentication of an Angular6 frontend application with a simple Spring Boot backend API with Spring  Security.